To Study How People Trust a Voice AI, I Built One

 I ran it as a diary study, but not the usual kind.
 Normally you ask people to log an experience and then reflect on it later, from memory.
 I wanted to close that gap, so I built the reflection into the tool itself.

 Six participants, ages 26 to 72, planned 24 real errands out loud: date nights, a contractor search, a family cruise, a dog walk.
 The same custom GPT that helped them plan would then turn around and interview them about how it went, inside the same conversation.
 When someone said “submit entry,” a Zapier automation exported everything to a master Google Sheet, where the assistant had already done a first pass of coding on the session.
 That first pass included six reflection ratings plus interpretive notes on emotion, confusion, and mobility friction.
-Personal details were generalized the moment they were captured, so a real address became “home base” and never the actual street.
+Personal details were generalized the moment they were captured, so a real address became “home base” in the structured record, though the instrument’s own rule was to never remove what someone actually said out loud, so a volunteered detail could still surface verbatim in a transcript.
+A manual QA pass caught that gap before analysis.
+Privacy here was layered, not absolute.

 Which meant I never had to touch a raw, un-coded, un-anonymized transcript.
 The instrument did the first pass on itself.